 What does it mean to be human?
 And what kind of a world do we want to inhabit?
-Questions like these were at the crux of the collective conversation at VOICES, BoF’s annual gathering for big thinkers, in partnership with QIC Global Real Estate, which attracted fashion industry leaders, entrepreneurs, technologists, activists and other experts, innovators and catalysts to Soho Farmhouse in Oxfordshire.
+Questions like these were at the heart of the collective conversation at VOICES, the annual gathering for big thinkers, presented by the Business of Fashion (BoF) in partnership with QICGRE.
+Held at Soho Farmhouse in Oxfordshire, the annual, invite-only event attracts fashion industry leaders, entrepreneurs, technologists, activists, experts and innovators from across a range of related industries.

 A robust program of talks — featuring a wide range of speakers from Cambridge Analytica whistleblower Christopher Wylie to ethical fashion designer Stella McCartney — sparked spirited conversations that often stretched into the evenings, at intimate salons and other informal exchanges across the countryside property.